mediasanctuary/air-justice-lab/AJL2025/reports-and-writings/Corrective-Functions.md

 where PAcf_1 = the average of channels A and B

-X = the average local relative humidity calculated using weather data from other PurpleAir sensors
+X = the average local relative humidity calculated using external weather data
 ### Smoke Conditions
 If PAcf_1  <= 343: